 Since the Alliance doesn’t have any internationally recognized legal status, how can it have impact in the real world?

 The Alliance itself is simply a place for the exchange of ideas and development of projects among a large group of people.
-Its function is exclusively informational, where one:

 If a close connection to the Alliance is desirable, the creation of an entity should necessarily include allies within the management.